Looking for a nursing specialty that’s sure to stay in demand throughout your career? Look no further than a job as a telemetry RN.

-If you’re a newer nurse, experience in this specialty can boost your career by honing your vital signs skills and allowing you to work with new equipment such as EKG or ECG machines.
+If you’re a newer nurse, learning how to become a telemetry nurse can boost your career by honing your vital signs skills and allowing you to work with new equipment such as EKG or ECG machines.
 If you’re an experienced nurse specializing in another unit and asking yourself what is a telemetry unit in the hospital, know that telemetry can provide a different experience and offer a new outlook on your profession.
 Whether you’re new to nursing or an experienced nurse who’s interested in learning more about what is telemetry nursing, here’s how to venture into the telemetry unit and reap the professional benefits.

 What is a Telemetry Nurse?